George Quincey Lumsden Jr.

-George Quincey Lumsden Jr. (born September 19, 1930) was a Career Foreign Service Officer who was the American Ambassador Extraordinary and Plenipotentiary to the United Arab Emirates from July 2, 1982 until January 28, 1986.
+George Quincey Lumsden Jr. (born September 19, 1930) is an American former diplomat.
+A Career Foreign Service Officer, he was the American Ambassador Extraordinary and Plenipotentiary to the United Arab Emirates from July 2, 1982, until January 28, 1986.

 Early life

-Born in Montclair, New Jersey, his family moved to Maplewood, New Jersey when he was a young child.
-He attended the public schools there through the end of junior high school and he attended high school at Deerfield Academy.
-He graduated from Princeton University in 1952 with a major in Psychology.
-After he graduated, he joined the United States Navy, was accepted at the Officer Candidate School in Newport, Rhode Island and graduated from there in the Fall of 1952.
+Born in Montclair, New Jersey, his family moved to Maplewood, New Jersey, when he was a young child.
+He attended the public schools there through the end of junior high school and he attended high school at Deerfield Academy, from which he graduated in 1948.
+He received his bachelor's degree from Princeton University in 1952, majoring in Psychology.
+After he graduated, he joined the United States Navy, was accepted at the Officer Candidate School in Newport, Rhode Island, and graduated from there in the Fall of 1952.
 He spent his first two years as an engineering officer.
 His official rank was lieutenant.
-When he returned to civilian life, he worked as a group service representative at Prudential Insurance Co. in Newark, New Jersey and Pittsburgh, Pennsylvania.
+When he returned to civilian life, he worked as a group service representative at Prudential Insurance Co. in Newark and Pittsburgh.

 Lumsden left Prudential and entered Georgetown University’s School of Foreign Service in 1956, a year after he left the Navy.
 He left after the end of his first year to enter the foreign service after having passed the exam.